 One of the most basic estate planning tools is a will.
 The writing of a will outlines who will be a beneficiary to your assets after you pass away.
 The document can be used to outline other things too including naming guardians for your children, creating trusts for your assets and designating your wishes for a funeral.

 When writing a will, there are a lot of things to consider.
-As your estate planning attorneys, we will go over all your wishes regarding your property, personal assets or business.
+As your wills attorneys, we will go over all your wishes regarding your property, personal assets or business.
 The financial assets we will review include bank accounts, investments including savings bonds and stocks and retirement accounts.

 We will also help you make plans for any insurance money including personal life insurance along with work or military death benefits.